 Once you have the correct software device in place, you can start billing Medicare for the RTM services you provide.
 Here’s a table showing the respective reimbursement rates for each RTM CPT code.
 (Please note that these numbers can vary slightly depending upon your area of the country.)

 What do those rates add up to in the aggregate?
-According to Phil Strebeck, Enterprise Sales Manager at Keet Health, therapists billing for 98975, 98977, 98980, and 98981 using the Keet app could potentially get reimbursed for up to $160 per patient, as opposed to the market average of $90 per patient.
+According to Phil Strebeck, Enterprise Sales Manager at Keet Health, therapists billing for 98975, 98977, 98980, and 98981 using the Keet app could potentially get reimbursed for up to $160 per patient as opposed to the market average of $90 per in-clinic patient visit.

 Consider that difference in revenue across the number of patients who would benefit from RTM, and you can see how these new codes can be a boon to rehab therapists struggling with reimbursement cuts.
 And for those concerned about the cost of implementation, using RTM with just a fraction of your patients can bring in enough additional revenue for your software to pay for itself in no time and return a profit, especially in multi-practitioner clinics.